Tim O'Leary: Storylines

 When Sinbad offered to let him stay with him in Brookside Close, Tinhead agreed to put the past behind him and make a fresh start.
 To help him achieve this, Sinbad persuaded Mick Johnson to give Tinhead a job at his chip shop.
 At first Tinhead had few friends on Brookside close but later he and Leo became good friends, along with the Leo's cousin Jerome (Leon Lopez).
-Since the Shadwick family moved into No. 6, Tinhead had always shown an interest in daughter Emily (Jennifer Ellison), but it was some time before he had the courage to ask their out.
+Since the Shadwick family moved into No. 6, Tinhead had always shown an interest in younger daughter Emily (Jennifer Ellison), but it was some time before he had the courage to ask their out.
 Their first date did not go as planned as it coincided was his first day working at the New Millennium Club.
 Lindsey Corkhill (Claire Sweeney), his new boss, asked him to work late and he was unable to meet Emily at the arranged time.
 At first, Emily refused to accept his excuse, but with later encouragement from her friend Kelly she agrees to give Tinhead another chance.

 Since Sinbad had decided to look after him, Tinhead tried to stay out of trouble with the police.
 Emily after death of her brother Jason (Vincent Price) and father Greg (Mark Moraghan) had a change of character, and began to steal from her neighbours - particularly Susannah Morrisey (Karen Drury), who she blamed for her father's death.
 Tinhead was infatuated with Emily that he agreed to help her seek revenge on Susannah, first by entering her house while she was out and later stealing her car so that he and Emily could go to Blackpool.
 While in Blackpool, Emily persuaded Tinhead to help her steal from one of the other guests and later on the way back to set fire to Susannah's car.
 Tinhead continued to help Emily with her vendetta against Susannah, but when she turned her attention to other innocent people he began to have doubts about her real motives.

 Tinhead decided he could no longer be involved in her criminal activities after he agreed to help her break into a house only to see her start to wreck the place for no apparent reason.
 Tinhead told Emily they were finished, but later had a change of heart after Emily begged him to take her back and promised to change her ways.
 Tinhead and Emily thought they would never be caught for their crimes against Susannah, but their luck ran out after they returned from a camping holiday.
 While on holiday Emily had accidentally recorded on video a taped confession where she admitted carrying out various crimes during her vendetta against Susannah.
 It wasn't until they decided to watch the holiday video that they realised it contained their confession.
 They tried to stop anyone else seeing the tape but Mick picked it up and took it to Susannah's, thinking it was a comedy video.